Most Marketplace plans must provide breastfeeding equipment and counseling for pregnant and nursing women.

-Your plan may have guidelines on whether the covered pump is manual or electric, how long the coverage of a rented pump lasts, and when they’ll provide the pump (before or after birth).
+Your health insurance plan must cover the cost of a breast pump.
+It may be either a rental unit or a new one you’ll keep.
+Your plan may have guidelines on whether the covered pump is manual or electric, the length of the rental, and when you’ll receive it (before or after birth).

 But it’s up to you and your doctor to decide what's right for you.

 Your insurance plan will often follow your doctor’s recommendations on what’s medically appropriate.
 Some insurance plans may require pre-authorization from your doctor.
 Talk to your doctor to find out what this means for you.